cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 ---
 # Data Exploration Results:
-After exploring the sales dataset, these were my findings:
-The dataset is an Amazon Sales Report with the following columns:

 ### Summary Statistics for Numerical Columns:
 - **Qty (Quantity)**: The mean quantity of items per order is approximately 0.9, with a minimum of 0 and a maximum of 15.
 Most orders (75%) contain 1 item.
 - **Amount**: The average amount per order is around 648.56 INR, with a wide range from 0 to 5584 INR.
 The distribution suggests most orders fall below 788 INR.